abhinandkaippalli/custom-row-expansion-primevue-data-table/README.md

 This code demonstrate how to expand a row without using an expander in a column, solely based on a button click.

 # Button Click Handling
-The "View Mark" button within the DataTable triggers a method called onExpandRow when clicked.
+The "Click Here" button within the DataTable triggers a method called onExpandRow when clicked.
 This method takes the id of the row (student) as a parameter.

     <Column header="View Marks">